ericgarciaresearch/noaa_sedna/midori2.md

 * Midori2 raw fasta files have sequence names with the entire taxonomic information making these super long and `makeblastdb` has a limit of 50 characters.
 * `makeblastdb` requires a `taxid_map` file where the read names and NCBI taxonomic ids are provided in the column1 and column2, respectively (tab separated).

-To solve this, I created the script `clean_midori2fasta_for_makeblastdb.sh` that cleans the midori2 raw fasta.
+To solve this, I created the script `clean_midori2fasta_for_makeblastdb.sh` that cleans the midori2 raw fasta and generates a taxid_map.
 This script lives in
 ```
 /share/all/midori2_database/
 ```